Herbert (Family Guy): Production

 Mike Henry created Herbert and provides his voice.

 Herbert was created by writer and voice actor Mike Henry.
 Henry met Family Guy creator Seth MacFarlane when his brother Patrick was a classmate of MacFarlane's at the Rhode Island School of Design.
 Henry was invited to write and create characters for Family Guy after the show was picked up.
 The first character he created was Cleveland Brown, and he later created Herbert.

 In the creation process, Herbert was not originally a pedophile; Henry pitched the idea to the writers of the show, leading to the decision to make him one.
 As with most of the other characters he created, Henry voices Herbert.
 Henry based Herbert's voice and appearance on an elderly man he met when he worked in a grocery store when he was in high school.
 In an interview Henry described that man as a sweet person.

 Reception

 IGN, an American entertainment website, has generally commented positively on him.
 They pointed out that Herbert is one of the most popular recurring characters in the series, referring to him (with his dog Jesse) as one of the characters that stuck out from the rest.
 They also noted that one of the reasons Herbert is funny is because of his "soft, high-pitched whistling voice".

-"Herbert is one of the series' most popular minor characters, having appeared in an impressive 28 episodes.
+"Herbert is one of the series's most popular minor characters, having appeared in an impressive 28 episodes.
 Part of Herbert's appeal is his ability to seamlessly integrate sexually suggestive comments into regular conversation without being noticed by authority figures".